The influenza vaccines are free under the National Immunisation Program (NIP) for:

 People that are not eligible for free influenza vaccine can also access the influenza vaccine through private script from a GP, or from a pharmacy for people 5 years and over.

-NSW Health has developed a number of resources and an information sheet providing advice in relation to which influenza vaccine should be administered to various age groups.
-Immunisation providers must check that the influenza vaccine that they are administering is the correct influenza vaccine for the person's age.
+NSW Health has developed a number of resources and an influenza information sheet providing advice in relation to which influenza vaccine should be administered to various age groups.
+Immunisation providers must check that the influenza vaccine that they are administering is the correct influenza vaccine for the patients age.

-Children aged less than 9 years of age who are receiving the influenza vaccine for the first time should receive 2 doses of the vaccine, 4 weeks apart.
+Two doses are recommended for children aged less than 9 years who are receiving the influenza vaccine for the first time.
+The doses are recommended to be given at least 4 weeks apart.
 In subsequent years only one dose is required.
 Children who only received one dose in their first year of vaccination still only require one dose in subsequent years.

 No. The dose of influenza vaccines for all ages is 0.5mL.
 The 0.25mL dose that was previously recommended for young children is no longer available/recommended.
 It is safe for children to receive the full dose (0.5ml) of an age-appropriate influenza vaccine.